angular-translate/grunt-po2json-angular-translate/README.md

 ```

+Note that the placeholder for numbers should be: %d, so the plugin understands that there goes a number pluralization.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).